yaqwsx/bcthesis/symdivine.md

 can be up to exponentially faster compared to their explicit-state version.

-To allow the interpreter to operate on top of a user-supplied implementation of a multi-state (here and in a source code referred as "data store"), several assumptions about the state representation are made:
+To allow the interpreter to operate on top of a user-supplied implementation of a multi-state (here and in a source code referred as *data store*), several assumptions about the state representation are made:

 * control flow location is represented explicitly